Actindo-AG/Documentation/Core1Platform/UsingCore1/01a_UserSetupActindo.md

 # Set up U2F from the user side

 The secure access to Actindo can be granted by using the *Multi-Factor Authentication (MFA)*.
-The *MFA authentication* method requires two or more verification factors to log in to an application or website.
+This method requires two or more verification factors to log in to an application or website.
 Actindo uses the *YubiKey* as a second factor for the two-factor authentication, using the *Universal Second Factor (U2F)* standard.
-The Multi-Factor Authentication (MFA) offers the following benefits:
+The *Multi-Factor Authentication (MFA)* offers the following benefits:
 - Increased security in the login process and with third parties
 - Increased security of the user's identity
 - Better access control
 - Reduction of password risks

-For the U2F setup of an Actindo account, you need to set up U2F as a user.
-Additionally, your administrator must activate your user for U2F.
+For the U2F setup of an Actindo account, you need to set up *U2F* as a user.
+Additionally, your administrator must activate your user for *U2F*.
 As a user, you need to define several settings within your Actindo account to add *U2F* with the *YubiKey* as a login method.
 After the registration, the *YubiKey* as a login method is valid for all Actindo accounts, which means for the main account as well as for the sandboxes.

 #### Prerequisites